 The Argument for Upzoning

-In October 2017, The Guardian published an article discussing the rise of a newly priced-out-and-angry activists known as urbanists, or more recently, as YIMBYs (Yes, in my backyard).
-Urbanists fight for progressive housing – upzoning, new development, and an increase in density which would, in theory, keep them from being priced out of highly desired cities such as Seattle and San Francisco.
-This makes them the opposition to preservationists, which we will explore later on.
+In October 2017, The Guardian published an article discussing the rise of newly priced-out-and-angry activists known as urbanists, or more recently, as YIMBYs (Yes, in my backyard).
+Urbanists fight for progressive housing—upzoning, new development and an increase in density which would, in theory, keep them from being priced out of highly desired cities such as Seattle and San Francisco.
+They are in opposition to preservationists, which we will explore later on.

 The article tells the story of a council meeting in Berkeley where a woman protesting a new development complained that the taller building would block the sunlight from her garden.
 Although she expected the community to be on her side, she was surprised when instead, someone stood up and said, “You’re talking about zucchinis?
 Really?
 Because I’m struggling to pay rent.”

-Those who encourage upzoning and development are often millennials who, whether new to the city for job opportunities or have grown up in the area, are being priced out of ever-increasing rents and home prices.
+Those who encourage upzoning and development are often millennials who are being priced out of ever-increasing rents and home prices.
+Whether new to the city for job opportunities or have grown up in the area, they are struggling to find the same quality of life previous generations had.

 When rents and housing costs continue to rise with no end in sight, these young adults are struggling to make it day by day.
 Although these cities may offer great jobs with good pay and high employment rates, paying the bills every month is a constant struggle.

 Recently, The Huffington Post published an article explaining why millennials are “facing the scariest financial future of any generation since the Great Depression.”
-About halfway down the article, the author introduces Tyrone, a man who moved to Seattle when he was 23 and struggled, like many, to find housing that he could afford within a reasonable distance from his employment.
-The interactive article jumps into an animation explaining how housing in America got so expensive.
+The author introduces Tyrone, a man who moved to Seattle when he was 23.
+Like many, he struggled to find housing that he could afford within a reasonable distance from his employment.
+The interactive article shows an animation explaining how housing in America got so expensive.